georgealexakis/leaf-disease-detector/README.md

 Followed Steps:

-* Image Filtering uses NLM denoising filter with different approaches.
+* Image is transformed to HSV (improve the
-* The filtered image is transformed to HSV (improve the RGB model).
+RGB model).
 * Image segmentation to identify rotten parts of the leaf.
 * Feature extraction is performed for every sample that is